slash4-de/learn-reactjs/source/day1.rst

 DAY-1: React Component
 **********************

-In this fast track JavaScript React Tutorial.
+This is a fast track JavaScript React Tutorial.
 We'll be building an outdoor training spot application (a map based database for good outdoor high intensive training spots) - a powerful app using React.
 React is a JavaScript library developed and maintained by Facebook and being used both in Facebook and Instagram.
 It is a state of the art technology to develop responsive and rich user interfaces.
 It can be compared to other Libraries like AngularJS.

 We will use this example the demonstrate the most important awesome features of the React framework.
 But this course is a fast track course to get you started with React - it will not cover all aspects of React.
 This is not what we want and this is also not necessary to get you started.
 After completing the tutorial you will know: